plaza-in-a-heatwave/Obsidio/README.md

 # This project is being moved to GitLab.
-Send me a message if you want access, this repo will be going down soo.
+Send me a message if you want access, this repo will be going down soon.

 ## Obsidio
 A blockade simulator for a game named Puzzle Pirates (Client-side)